mikro-orm/mikro-orm/docs/deployment.md

 ## Deploy a bundle of entities and dependencies with [Webpack](https://webpack.js.org/)

-If you want to deploy the least amount of files possible, you should use Webpack to bundle every entity and dependency: you get a single file that contains every required module/file and has no external dependencies.
+Webpack can be used to bundle every entity and dependency: you get a single file that contains every required module/file and has no external dependencies.

 ### Prepare your project for Webpack